SWAG-Skay/SCP-343-For-YS/README.md

 # 📥 Installation
 Download the latest version of the plugin from the Releases section

-Place the file SCP343.dll to %AppData%\EXILED\Plugins folder
+Place the file SCP343 for YS.dll to %AppData%\EXILED\Plugins folder

 Restart the server